statcourses/statcourses.github.io/sscmIntro-to-R/index.md

     No prior programming skills are required

-This course might be benfecial for a wide range of participants e.g., statisticians, biologists, clinicians, postgraduate students.
+This course might be benfecial for a wide range of participants e.g., statisticians, biologists, clinicians and postgraduate students.

 ## Course outline